-- Counseling Services: Make a counseling appointment at GCU's Office of Student Care or call 602-639-6215.
-Anything discussed with a licensed mental health counselor or counseling center staff can be done in complete confidence. - GCU No-Contact Order: GCU can issue a "no-contact order" that prohibits all in-person and electronic contact between the parties involved.
-We can also assist with changes to academic, living or work situations. - Protective Order: You may be able to obtain a protective order from a court; a violation of the protection order can result in criminal charges being issued.
+- Counseling Services: Make a counseling appointment at GCU's Student Care Office or call 602-639-7007.
+Anything discussed with a licensed mental health counselor or counseling center staff can be done in complete confidence. - No-Contact Order: GCU can issue a "no-contact order" that prohibits all in-person and electronic contact between the parties involved.
+We can also assist with changes to academic, living or work situations.

+• Protective Order: You may be able to obtain a protective order from a court; a violation of the protection order can result in criminal charges being issued.
 GCU will enforce external protective orders.
 Call GCU's Department of Public Safety at 602-639-8100 for more information.